 I camped at about 6.30pm in the trees near Whittington.
 This was a lovely spot, and I enjoyed watching the boats moving about.
 There was a fresh breeze which meant I could dry everything off after yesterday’s rain.

 I had a very peaceful night’s sleep last night, apart from the usual road and rail noise in the distance.
 Tamworth is still miles away, but I could hear boy racers revving their engines and skidding about as the wind was blowing from that direction.
 I was glad I stuck to my rule of not walking through built-up areas late in the day.

 I had packed away and set off by 7.30am.
 A bit later than normal, but I don’t have so far to walk today before I meet up with my family for the first time since they dropped me off in Dover 12 days ago.

 It was a fair walk into Tamworth.
-I really fancied a cooked breakfast, but I never saw a cafe (I didn’t really look very hard though – I should have gone up each bridge to check).
+I really fancied a cooked breakfast, but I never saw a café (I didn’t really look very hard though – I should have gone up each bridge to check).
 This made it seem a long walk through Tamworth.
-It looked really built up on the map, but it was, as usual, green all the way through.
+It looked really built up on the map, but it was, as usual, mostly green all the way through.

 The walk through Tamworth felt a bit harder as I knew I was heading south for some of it – not the fastest way to Scotland.

 Once I left Tamworth, the canal got decidedly smaller and more scenic.
 I stopped in the Hopwas pub for a full English breakfast, tea and a pint or two – you can’t do that in a cafe.
 Sometimes things do work out for the best!